diffix/pg_diffix/docs/user_guide.md

 Some tables may contain different types of protected entities.

 One example is where the protected entities are all persons, but with different roles.
 For instance `doctor_id` and `patient_id`, or `customer_id` and `salesperson_id`.
-(The AID name spaces may be the same or different, it doesn't really matter in the context of this discussion.)

 Another example is when there are groups of people that should be protected.
 Typical examples are families (which can be indirectly coded as for instance a street address) or couples (i.e. a joint bank account).

 In other cases, one of the protected entities may not be a person at all.
 In particular, a company may wish to protect certain proprietary information.
 An example here might be a company with many local stores, which doesn't want to reveal information about individual store activity.
 In this case, the AID columns might be `customer_id` and `store_branch_id`.

-Note that analytic utility can be substantially degraded when a protected entity has relatively few distinct instances in the table.
-In some cases it may make more sense to build a table with the larger protected entity removed altogether.
-Finally, note that if a large protected entity is removed, then there may be other columns that are strongly correlated with the protected entity that should also be removed.
+Note that analytic utility can be substantially degraded when a protected entity has relatively few distinct instances in the table (a _sparse_ protected entity).
+In some cases it may make more sense to build a table with the sparse protected entity removed altogether.
+Finally, note that if a sparse protected entity is removed, then there may be other columns that are strongly correlated with the protected entity that should also be removed.
 For instance, if there is a `transaction_zip_code` column, and most zip codes have no more than one store, then the `transaction_zip_code` column should be removed along with `store_branch_id`.

 ## How to set suppression threshold

-The purpose of suppression in Diffix is to prevent the release of information pertaining to a single individual.
+The purpose of suppression in Diffix Elm is to prevent the release of information pertaining to a single individual.
 In the GDPR, this is called _singling out_.
 Narrowly construed, releasing information pertaining to two individuals is not singling out, and so GDPR is not violated.
 Practically speaking, however, releasing information about two people or even four or five people might be regarded as a privacy violation, especially if the people are closely related (a couple or family).

 When selecting a suppression threshold (`pg_diffix.low_count_min_threshold`), there are four main considerations:

 1. What is the largest threshold that satisfies analytic goals?
 There is no reason to have a smaller threshold than that which satisfies analytic goals.
 2. What is the largest group of individuals that need to be protected?
 In other words, what is the largest group whereby the release of information about the group can be interpreted as equivalent to the release of information about an individual in the group?
-3. Are there imperfections in the AID that need to be covered by a larger suppression threshold (see (previous section)[how-to-select-aid-columns]).
+3. Are there imperfections in the AID that need to be covered by a larger suppression threshold (see [previous section](how-to-select-aid-columns)).
 4. What is the public perception of how large an aggregate should be?
 Public opinion is an important consideration.
 If for instance the public would be nervous about aggregates of five individuals, even though strictly speaking individual privacy is protected, then setting the threshold to a larger value may make sense.